 During internship in Voronov’s group, students will have an opportunity to work on synthesis, characterization and testing of biobased polymeric materials for food packaging paper modification.
 Combining acrylic plant oil-based monomers derived from various plant/vegetable oils with hemicelluloses from different plant sources, the students will learn how to: carry out synthesis of grafted copolymers via free radical polymerization mechanism; characterize and control physico-chemical properties of the resulted product (“grafted hemicelluloses”); test thermomechanical performance of free films obtained from synthesized materials; apply the synthesized grafted hemicelluloses as coatings/adhesives onto various paper substrates (including commercial samples); evaluate barrier and protective potential of the modified paper.

-National Survey of Green Chemistry Implementation into Organic Chemistry Instruction (Faculty Mentor: Alexey Leontyev)
+Assessment of Students' Knowledge of Green Chemistry (Faculty Mentor: Alexey Leontyev)

 Green Catalysis for Materials and Medicine (Faculty Mentor: Gregory Cook)